SimplexCC/sell-docs/source/includes/reference/_check-crypto-get-status.md

 ## p/REST ##

-If you respond with a `"pending"` status to a `expect-crypto` API, and you supply a p/REST endpoint for this API, then in order to poll for the status of the transaction check process Simplex will use
+If you respond with a `"pending"` status to a `check-crypto` API, and you supply a p/REST endpoint for this API, then in order to poll for the status of the transaction check process Simplex will use
-<span class="http-verb http-get">GET</span> `https://${YOUR_API_URL}/expect-crypto-get-status`
+<span class="http-verb http-get">GET</span> `https://${YOUR_API_URL}/check-crypto-get-status`

 ## MsgQueue ##

-Alternatively, you may receive this request as a message of type `"expect-crypto-get-status"` in
+Alternatively, you may receive this request as a message of type `"check-crypto-get-status"` in
 <span class="http-verb http-get">GET</span> `https://api.simplexcc.com/v1/msg`

 You respond by